HandongHCI/HandongHCI.github.io/Courses/HCI00.md

 Total of 600 min (eight-class amount) of videos will be provided through Prof. Lee's GitHub Page: [https://handonghci.github.io/Courses/](https://handonghci.github.io/Courses/).

 #### Course Objectives
-Upon completion of the course, students will
-- understand of physical, cognitive, and emotional characteristics of human;
-- know how to measure human characteristics and analyze it;
-- experience how to apply measured/analyzed human characteristics in product design through in-class practices/discussion and team project;
-- and consider the usability and human-centered design which can help a broad range of people including children, elderly, disabled, and other minorities.

-#### Learning Outcomes
 Upon completion of the course, students will be able to
-- find user-unfriendly designs around us and have feasible ideas on how to resolve or revise it to help people and society healthy and sound;
-- explain how human physical, cognitive, emotional characteristics can be applied in ergonomic/human-friendly product design and development;
-- discuss practical issues on how human-centric values can be considered in the product development process;
-- and have broader views such as team working, interdisciplinary collaboration, and ethical issues that should be considered in the ergonomic and human-friendly product development.
+- explain the characteristics of each of the human, computer, and interaction with the perspective as HCI designer/engineer;
+- describe HCI knowledge and principles in computer/mobile/web interactions as well as physical interactions;
+- apply HCI design principles and design guidelines in a design process to develop a human-centered HCI system;
+- identify and analyze user needs, socio-environmental issues, and stakeholders' requirements in different HCI domains;
+- and as an HCI practitioner, discuss HCI-related issues (e.g., ethical issues, social issues) in different HCI domains.

 #### Assignments and Exams
 - Individual assignments: 10 essay writings
 - Group assignments: progress reports for the team project
 - Examination
-	- Mid-term exam (around W5 and W6)
+	- Mid-term exam (around W7 until W9)
-	- Final-term exam (around W12 and W13)
+	- Final-term exam (around W13 until W16)
 	- Both mid-term and final-term exams are the essay-styled take-home exam with about 7+ days period.
 - See "Assignmetns and Grading" below for more information

 ### Teaching Philosophy

 #### Role of Professor
 To say about the knowledge, there are different types: (1) information as common knowledge, (2) knowledge earned by understanding, (3) **empirical knowledge gained by experience**, (4) skills, (5) meta-knowledge, et cetera.
-The information or common knowledge that are a lot shared and distributed through various internet media such as blogs, news, and YouTube are not focused to care in this course.
+The information or common knowledge that are shared and distributed through various internet media such as blogs, news, and YouTube are not focused to care in this course.
 Re-providing that easily-findable knowledge in a classroom is not meaningful as high-level education in the university.
 Also, delivering a huge amount of information (even that is necessary for the coursework) by a lecturer in the small classroom is almost impossible as well as an inefficient way of information delivery.
 Instead, earning **in-depth and empirical knowledge (by hands-on experiences through discussion, practice, writing, and projects)** that cannot be easily acquired from the internet media should be majorly offered by professional tutoring in the classroom.

 The role of the professor in this course is a **facilitator** or **tutor**, not just a lecturer.
 As the **facilitator**, I guide students to know what to see and where to find any necessary knowledge about the course contents.
 I spend a lot of hours to carefully select 600 minutes of essential YouTube videos (and other media sources) that are informative, visually well-made, delivering meaningful knowledge, appropriate in the level of knowledge depth, and interesting not that boring.
 My role is to give meaningful questions that can be solved through critical, creative, and collaborative thinking, also to provide good reference information to expand students' knowledge and understanding.
 Then, during class time, I will guide students to earn sufficient experient by discussion, practice, project activities, and other hands-on experiences.
 As a **tutor**, I'd like to know each of my student in person through various channels so that I sincerely hope to communicate with each of them to make his/her study successfully finished through the semester.